tetracorp/tetracorp.github.io/_posts/2024-09-19-amiga-emulator-lua.md

     for n=0,31 do print(string.format("COLOR%02d: $%03x",n,uae.peek_u16(uae.custom['COLOR00']+n*2))) end

+Unlike the real Lua interpreter, it doesn't allow you to spread over multiple lines.
+You will have to use semicolons to divide statements.
+It's also less fully featured than actual Lua; e.g. you can't `require()` external modules, and the bitwise shift operators `<<` and `>>` are missing.

-You can track variables which aren't normally displayed on screen.
-For example, put this in `default.lua` to show whenever the first character gains XP to the Adventurer class in Knightmare:
+Another use of the Lua interface is to track variables which aren't normally displayed on screen.
+For example, put this in `default.lua` to show whenever the first character gains XP to the Adventurer class in _Knightmare_:

     xp = 0
     function on_uae_vsync()